upsurgeio/bhindi-docs/README.md

 Build powerful AI agents that integrate seamlessly with [Bhindi.io](https://bhindi.io) 🚀

-Bhindi supports 100+ integrations and is the easiest way to build AI agents.
+Bhindi supports 15+ OAuth integrations and is the easiest way to build AI agents.

 Check a list of integrations available at [Bhindi Agents Directory](https://directory.bhindi.io/)